mmm/higgs-tutorial/README.md

 # Rediscovering the Higgs boson using the Google Cloud Platform

-On 4 July 2012, Researchers at the European Council for Nuclear Research (CERN) [announced](https://cms.cern/physics/higgs-boson/observation-new-particle-mass-125-gev) that they had recorded events in the ATLAS and CMS experiments at the Large Hadron Collider (LHC) that had properties consistent with a new particle, the
+On 4 July 2012, Researchers at the European Organization for Nuclear Research (CERN) [announced](https://cms.cern/physics/higgs-boson/observation-new-particle-mass-125-gev) that they had recorded events in the ATLAS and CMS experiments at the Large Hadron Collider (LHC) that had properties consistent with a new particle, the